mikestarrdev/portfolio/README.md

 # Welcome to my portfolio site!

 The purpose of this app is demonstrate my "proof of work," and to showcase my skills.
+This portfolio itself is intended to be a showcase of my frontend web development skills.

-Many of my colleagues recommended I use a template to build my portfolio, but I decided that it'd be more fun, and a better learning experience if I created the entire app from scratch!
+Many of my colleagues recommended I used a template to build this portfolio.
+I decided that it'd be more fun, and a better learning experience if I created the entire app from scratch!

 Technologies used:

 - create-react-app for React initialization
 - Tailwind CSS - most of the CSS was written from scratch

 Challenges, wins:

 - Creating the Projects component took a lot of trial and error.
 It was a great exercise in using breakpoints
 - This project has been a great way to practice Tailwind CSS